Moon Lake State Forest Recreation Area

 Moon Lake State Forest Recreation Area is a 942 acre, recreation area within Pinchot State Forest in Plymouth Township, Luzerne County, Pennsylvania.
 It is open for mountain biking, hiking, fishing, bird watching, and nature study.
 The recreation area consists of open fields and woodlots surrounding Moon Lake, a 48 acre, spring-fed lake.
 Moon Lake SFRA is in the Delaware and Lehigh National Heritage Corridor.
 It is located near Pennsylvania Route 29 on the western edge of the Scranton—Wilkes-Barre—Hazleton metropolitan statistical area.

+For the Moon Lake located in Schuylkill County, Pennsylvania, see Beurys Lake.

 Geography

 Hydrology

 The primary hydrological feature at Moon Lake Recreation Area is Moon Lake—a 48 acre, spring-fed lake.
 The lake is located centrally in the park.
 Moon Lake resides in the Susquehanna River Basin—a Warm Water Fishery.
 It is a passageway for migrating fish.
 Specifically, Moon Lake is in the Hunlock Creek watershed—a Cold Water Fishery.
 The watershed of the lake covers 0.5 mi2.
 Forested land serves as a riparian buffer from development around the lake.
 Throughout the park are many wetlands, spring speeds, vernal ponds, and small streams.
 The hydrological connection between Moon Lake and the Susquehanna River is as follows.
 Moon Lake empties into Tributary 28303, which empties into Tributary 28301, which merges into Hunlock Creek, and finally flows directly into the Susquehanna River.
 From there, water reaches the Chesapeake Bay and Atlantic Ocean.